knpuniversity/oauth/knpu/javascript-implicit-google-plus.rst

 That's actually great!
 Instead of redirecting the user back to a URL on our site, Google passes us the OAuth details by calling a JavaScript function.
+Calling the JavaScript function here serves the same purpose as a browser
+redirect: it hands off authorization data from the server to the client.
-This isn't special to the implicit flow - the `Hybrid server-side flow`_ we looked at earlier is an example of an authorization code grant type that does this part in JavaScript.
+This isn't special to the Implicit flow - the `Hybrid server-side flow`_ we looked at earlier is an example of an Authorization Code grant type that does this part in JavaScript as well.

 Now we just need to write this function.
 If we look at `Step 5`_, we can see how this function should work.
 It's passed an ``authResult`` variable